JussaMouse/mlx-box/README.md

 ```

 ### Step 5: Re-run the Master Installer
-The `vice-install.sh` script is designed to be safely re-run for updates.
+The `install.sh` script is designed to be safely re-run for updates.
 It will intelligently apply the latest configurations, restart services, and ensure the system is in the correct state.
     ```sh
-    ./vice-install.sh
+    ./install.sh
     ```

 ### Step 6: Verify the Update